FROM WILD MAN TO KING:

 "Most wars are begun for reasons which have little to do with justice, have results quite different from those proclaimed as their objects, if indeed they have any clearcut results at all, and visit during their course a great deal of casual suffering on the innocent."(4)

 Fortunately, life is much more than a Darwinian struggle for survival.
 Above all else, the human race is bound together by an abiding belief in the inherent sanctity of life.
 Few soldiers become the mindless killing machines, automatically and perfectly following orders, that are a commander's dream.
-World War II studies disclosed the startling fact that only about one quarter of the soldiers involved in combat actually used their weapons against the enemy.(5) Despite the compelling forces that draw men to the battlefield, despite the excitement and danger of meeting the enemy face-to-face, despite extensive training in the techniques of killing, men at war are still hesitant to take the life of another human being.
+World War II studies disclosed the startling fact that only about one quarter of the soldiers involved in combat actually used their weapons against the enemy.(5) Despite the compelling forces that draw men to the battlefield, despite the excitement and danger of meeting the enemy face-to-face, despite extensive training in the techniques of killing, many participants in war are still hesitant to take the life of another human being.

 It is tempting to renounce war and all that pertains to it as an evil that should not be, and leave it at that.
 But the problem of war is not so easily resolved.
 The potential for aggressive evil, if not its realization, seems to be inherent in human nature.
 Some human actions are truly demonic, and must be actively resisted if we are to have any hope at all for social safety and stability.
 Dismantling weapons and disbanding armies is, in itself, no more likely to eliminate war than dismissal of the police force would end crime.
 While we too often see an enemy where there is none and the possibility of war clearly increases in proportion to the preparations made for it, history is littered with the ruins of peoples and nations who were unprepared when more aggressive people arrived at their door.
 Had there been no warriors willing to kill in the name of freedom in World War II, fascism may well have swept over the globe like a bloody tide to become the dominant ideology of our world.